opendaylight/integration-packaging-puppet-opendaylight/README.markdown

 ##### `java_opts`

 Specifies the Java options to run ODL with as a string.
-Note, these options are in addition to the default Java options set by the karaf/ODL boot scripts.
+Note, these options are in addition to the default Java options set by the karaf/ODL boot scripts and IP version based flag set by 'opendaylight' class.

-Default: `'-Djava.net.preferIPv4Stack=true'`
+Default: `''`

 Valid options: A string of valid Java options.